 Equally in demand with major opera houses, her past notable appearances include the Opéra national de Paris, Milan’s Teatro alla Scala, Vienna Staatsoper, and The Metropolitan Opera.
 This season she visits The Royal Opera House, Covent Garden, leading Kaija Saariaho’s Innocence (which Mälkki premiered in 2021 at the Festival d’Aix-en-Provence), and Barcelona’s Gran Teatre del Liceu to preside over Puccini’s Il trittico.
 Future opera engagements include Debussy’s Pelléas et Mélisande and Beethoven’s Fidelio.

-Recognized for her significant contribution to the art form, Susanna Mälkki was awarded the Pro Finlandia Medal of the Order of the Lion of Finland — one of Finland’s highest honours — in 2011.
-She was made the Officier de l'Ordre des Arts et des Lettres of France in 2014, and in January 2016 she was made a Chevalier of the Légion d’honneur in France.
-She is a fellow of the Royal Academy of Music in London and a member of the Kungliga Musikaliska Akademien in Stockholm.
+Recognized for her significant contribution to the art form, Susanna Mälkki was awarded the Pro Finlandia Medal of the Order of the Lion of Finland — one of the country’s highest honors — in 2011.
+In France, she was made the Officier de l’Ordre des Arts et des Lettres in 2014 and in January 2016 was made a Chevalier of the Légion d’honneur.
+She is a fellow of London’s Royal Academy of Music and a member of Stockholm’s Kungliga Musikaliska Akademien.
 In October 2016 she was named Musical America’s 2017 Conductor of the Year, and in November 2017 she was awarded the Nordic Council Music Prize.